Ernest William Latchford: Early life

-Ern Latchford was born on the 27th January 1889 in a wooden slab hut beside the Goulburn Weir in Central Victoria, to Richard and Ada (née Doran) Latchford.
+Ern Latchford was born on 27 January 1889 in a wooden slab hut beside the Goulburn Weir in Central Victoria, to Richard and Ada (née Doran) Latchford.
 His paternal grandfather migrated from Ireland in the 1850s, while his maternal grandparents arrived in Australia about the same time, but from England.
 His father was an itinerant stonemason and repeatedly left his family to find work through outback Australia, eventually being killed in an accident in 1901.
 At the age of about 3, Ern's mother recognised she was unable to raise her surviving son, as well as 5 six daughters, so Ern was raised by his uncle, William Latchford, first in Deniliquin, NSW and later in Launceston, Tasmania.
 At the age of 17, he moved to Melbourne where he found work as an assistant at the Coles Book Arcade.
 Soon after, he volunteered for the fledging Australian militia and by 1910, had decided to make the military his career, and joined full time as part of the Australian Government's plans to train a large part of the male population in defence tactics.